 The efficacy of zolmitriptan 2.5 mg orally disintegrating tablets was demonstrated in a randomized, placebo-controlled trial (Study 6) that was similar in design to the trials of zolmitriptan tablets.
 Patients were instructed to treat a moderate to severe headache.
-Of the 471 patients treated in Study 6, 87% were female and 97% were Caucasian, with a mean age of 41 years (range 18-62).
+Of the 471 patients treated in Study 6, 87% were female and 97% were Caucasian, with a mean age of 41 years (range 18 to 62).

-For patients with migraine-associated photophobia, phonophobia and nausea at baseline, there was a decreased incidence of these symptoms following administration of zolmitriptan as compared to placebo.
+For patients with migraine-associated photophobia, phonophobia and nausea at baseline, there was a decreased incidence of these symptoms following administration of zolmitriptan orally disintegrating tablets as compared to placebo.

 Two to 24 hours following the initial dose of study treatment, patients were allowed to use additional treatment in the form of a second dose of study treatment or other medication.
 The estimated probability of patients taking a second dose or other medication for migraine over the 24 hours following the initial dose of study treatment in Study 6 is summarized in Figure 4.